OlenaPauk/Pokemon_Api/README.md

 # Application description

-+ For pokemons list we use APi url: https://pokeapi.co/api/v2/pokemon?limit=12&offset=1 were limit end offset are selecting parameters.
++ For Pokémons list we use APi url: https://pokeapi.co/api/v2/pokemon?limit=12&offset=1 were limit end offset are selecting parameters.
 By default we select 12 Pokémons.

 ![img1](img/img_1.png)

-+ Filtering by pokemon type display only selected type pokemons for all loaded before.
++ Filtering by Pokémons type display only selected type Pokémons for all loaded before.

 ![img2](img/img_2.png)

-Filtered pokemons
+Filtered Pokémons.

 ![img3](img/img_3.png)

-+ To see pokemon info just click on pokemon
++ To see pokemon info just click on pokemon.

 ![img4](img/img_4.png)

-+ For load more Pokémon on the page, you can to click the button ***'Load More'***
++ For load more Pokémons on the page, you can to click the button ***'Load More'***.

 ![img5](img/img_5.png)